-What sets you apart from the competition?
-Successful companies like Coca-Cola and Band-Aid have one important thing in common: a strong brand.
+If you scrape your knee, do you ask for a bandage or a Band-Aid?
+Successful companies like Coca-Cola and Band-Aid have one important thing in common: a strong brand positioning strategy.
 In fact, their brand names have become generic terms for all similar products in their niche.
-If you cut yourself, do you ask for a bandage or a Band-Aid?

 What is Brand Positioning?